Skip to main content

 • Clear separation between New and Stored

-• Reasonable size caps
+• Reasonable size limits

-• Retention reviewed after real-world use
+• Retention reviewed after real-world usage

-• Cleanup behavior understood before scaling camera count
+• Cleanup behavior understood before scaling

 🧠 Real-World Notes